RobertWetzler/ZeldaRemade/README.md

 ### Reset Level
 - ```R```

+## Mouse Controls
+### Go To Next Room
+- Click the right side of room walls
+### Go To Previous Room
+- Click the left side of room walls

 ## Known Bugs
 - When Link attacks with his sword facing upwards, he moves slightly downwards instead of staying in the same position
+- The animation of throwing sword sometimes shown abnormally (flash then disappear)
+- When Link attacked by fireballs by Dragons, sometimes the fireballs will be accitentally frozen for a while
+- Bombs do not damage anything